 We do not care what ails this bird, Hickman.
-We know that he murdered
+We know that

-law-abiding citizen should say, but sometimes it is
+no self-respecting, law-abiding citizen should say, but sometimes it is

 difficult to make our thoughts behave.
 We might send the next one to the

 Senate from Pennsylvania or Illinois and if he is as sensitive as Hickman

 has been described to be, he would die of shame.